Multi-Agent Coordination via Multi-Level Communication: Experiments

 \subsection{Ablation Studies}

-\textbf{Priority of Decision-Making.} We compare SeqComm with two ablation baselines with only a difference in the priority of decision-making: the priority of decision-making is fixed throughout one episode, denoted as Fix-C, and the priority of decision-making is determined randomly at each timestep, denoted as Random-C. TarMAC is also compared as a reference without explicit action coordination.
+\textbf{Priority of Decision-Making.} We primarily want to contribute a practical version to the community.
+Moreover, \textit{the fewer communicative agents there are, the fewer possible orders there are, thus increasing the probability of randomly obtaining a good order}.
+It would be more meaningful to demonstrate that devoting effort to finding a good order is still important in such a scenario.
+Therefore, we do the ablation study for the local version of the SeqComm.
+In more detail, we compare SeqComm with two ablation baselines: the priority of decision-making is determined randomly at each timestep, denoted as \textit{Random}, and agents only access the observations of others during training and execution, denoted as \textit{No action}.

-As depicted in Figure \ref{fig:ablation}, SeqComm achieves a higher mean reward or win rate than Fix-C, Random-C, and TarMAC in all the tasks.
-These results verify the importance of the priority of decision-making and the necessity to continuously adjust it during one episode.
+As depicted in Figure \ref{fig:ablation}, SeqComm achieves a higher win rate than \textit{Random} and \textit{No action} in all the maps.
+These results verify the importance of the priority of decision-making and the necessity to adjust it continuously during one episode.
 It is also demonstrated that SeqComm can provide a proper priority of decision-making.
-As discussed in Section~\ref{sec:theoretical}, although Fix-C and Random-C also have the theoretical guarantee, they converge to poor local optima in practice.
-Moreover, Fix-C and Random-C show better performance than TarMAC in most tasks.
-This result accords with the hypothesis that the SE is likely to be Pareto superior to the average NE in games with a high cooperation level.
-Additionally, the learned policy of SeqComm can generalize well to the same task with a different number of agents in MPE, which is detailed in Appendix~\ref{sec:add}.
+As discussed in Section~\ref{sec:theoretical}, although \textit{Random} also has the theoretical guarantee, they converge to poor local optima in practice.
+Surprisingly, in most tasks, \textit{Random} performs worse than \textit{No action}.
+It again verifies that a bad order may fail to improve coordination or even impair it.

-\textbf{Communication Range.} We also carry out ablation studies on communication range in MPE tasks.
-Note that communication range means how many nearest neighbors each agent is allowed to communicate with, following the setting in \citet{DBLP:conf/nips/DingHL20}.
-We reduce the communication range of SeqComm from $4$ to $2$ and $0$.
-As there are only three agents in KA, it is omitted in this study.
-The results are shown in Figure \ref{fig:comm_reduction}.
-Communication-based agents perform better than communication-free agents, which accords with the results of many previous studies.
-More importantly, the superiority of SeqComm with communication range $2$ over the corresponding TarMAC again demonstrates the effectiveness of sequential communication even in reduced communication ranges.

-However, as the communication range decreases from $4$ to $2$, there is no performance reduction in these two MPE tasks.
-On the contrary, the agents with communication range \(2\) perform the best.
-It accords with the results in I2C \citep{DBLP:conf/nips/DingHL20} and ATOC \citep{jiang2018learning} that redundant information can impair the learning process sometimes.
-In other settings, this conclusion might not be true.
-Moreover, since under our communication scheme agents can obtain more information, \ie the actual actions of others, it is more reasonable that SeqComm can still outperform other methods in reduced communication ranges.